gavinlyonsrepo/ST7735_TFT_RPI/README.md

 SPI Uses bcm2835 library.
 Tested at bcm2835 SPI_CLOCK_DIVIDER_32 = 7.8125MHz on Rpi2, 12.5MHz on RPI3
-SPI settings can be viewed/changed in TFT_SPI_Initialize function, If you change them you will have to reinstall library.
+SPI settings can be viewed/changed in TFT_SPI_Initialize function, If you change them after install you will have to reinstall library.

 **Screen size  + Offsets**